 The CAHSS Student Association (CAHSS SGA) is an organization whose goal is to unify the student body by building learning communities through social activities, academic events, and clubs, etc. The CAHSS SGA consists of the Executive Board (President, Vice-President, Treasurer, and Secretary) and Representative Council (Student Representatives from each department, International Student Representative and Online Student Representative).
 Elections are held in April for these offices.
-A CAHSS faculty member serves as SGA Advisor.
+A member of the CAHSS faculty and a member of the CAHSS senior leadership serve as CAHSS SGA Co-Advisors.
 Please visit: http://cahss.nova.edu/sa/index.html.